 For the purposes of this rule the commissioner adopts the definitions as set forth in Section 31A-l-301 and the following:

 (1) "Trust Account" means a checking or savings account where funds are held in a fiduciary capacity.

 (2) "Accounts Receivable" means premiums, fees, or taxes invoiced by a licensee.

 (3) "Accounts Payable" means premiums or fees due insurers that a licensee is responsible for invoicing and collecting from insureds on behalf of insurers and licensees and premium taxes due taxing entities.

 (4) "Licensee" means a licensee under Chapters 31A-23a and 31A-25.

-(1) All records relating to a trust account shall be identified with the wording "Trust Account" or words of similar import.
+(1) All records relating to a trust account shall be identified with the wording "Trust Account" or words of similar import, including "premium fund account."
 These records include checks, bank statements, general ledgers and records retained by the bank pertaining to the trust account.

-(2) All trust accounts shall be established with a Federal Employer Identification Number rather than a Social Security Number.
+(2) All trust accounts shall be established with a Federal Employer Identification Number or a Social Security Number.